muppet9010/Factorio-Railway-Tunnel/remotes.md

 - tunnelUsageId = id of the tunnel usage details (INT).
 Always present.
 - primaryState = the primary (lead) state of the train in its tunnel usage (STRING): approaching, underground, leaving, finished.
 - enteringTrain = LuaTrain of the train still entering the tunnel if it exists, otherwise nil.
 Exists from "startApproaching" to the final "enteringCarriageRemoved" and "fullyEntered" action events.
-- undergroundTrain = LuaTrain of the complete train underground if it exists, otherwise nil.
-Exists from "startApproaching" to the final "leavingCarriageAdded" and "fullyLeft" action events.
 - leavingTrain = LuaTrain of the train leaving the tunnel if it exists, otherwise nil.
 Exists from the " startedLeaving" and first "leavingCarriageAdded" action events until the tunnel usage is "terminated".
 So may be a partally leaving train up to the full train until "fullyLeft".
 - tunnelId = id of the tunnel the train is using.
 Can use this to get tunnel details via remote interface: get_tunnel_details_for_id